 TCESD2 has a combination of lease/purchase agreements and bank loans to fund operations.
-The detailed list of debt service payments can be found in the Appendix of this document.
-Total Debt service payments for FY19 includes ongoing payments for existing debt as well as \$457,754 for payments beginning in FY19 for a \$6.1 million loan that was secured to finance the construction of Fire Station #5 and the Central warehouse and an additional \$100,000 for expected first/down payment for the new Quint to be financed.
-All other debt service payments of financing for Capital projects that will be secured in FY19 are not expected to impact FY19.
+Total Debt service payments for FY20 include ongoing payments for existing debt as well as \$1.75 million loan that was secured to finalize the construction of Fire Station #5 and the Central receiving facility.
+All other debt service payments of financing for Capital projects that will be secured in FY20 are not expected to impact FY20.